Pascoe Vale: Cycling

 Arterial cycling access is provided via the Moonee Ponds Creek Trail, Sussex Street, and Gaffney Street.
 In 2020, VicRoads announced a project to provide safer cycling infrastructure in Pascoe Vale, including upgrades to bicycle lanes and six intersections between Boundary Road and O'Hea Street.

 Train

-Heavy rail service is accommodated by Pascoe Vale railway station, which is located on the Craigieburn line.
+Pascoe Vale railway station, which is located on the Craigieburn line.
 This provides northbound access to major activity centres in Broadmeadows and Craigieburn, and southbound access to major activity centres in Essendon, North Melbourne (including rail interchange options along the Sunbury, Upfield, Werribee and Williamstown lines) and the Melbourne CBD.